South West Yorkshire Partnership NHS Foundation Trust has been recognised at national level for inspiring a healthier, fitter workforce.

 NHS Chief Executive David Nicholson challenged the NHS to use the inspirational power of the Olympics to get NHS employees actively engaged in sport or physical activity as part of, or associated with, their NHS employment.

-South West Yorkshire Partnership NHS Foundation Trust, which provides all mental health and community services in Barnsley, has been awarded Silver accreditation in the NHS Sport & Physical Activity Challenge for its efforts to engage and involve employees in improving their health and wellbeing.
+South West Yorkshire Partnership NHS Foundation Trust, which provides mental health, learning disability and some community services in Wakefield, has been awarded Silver accreditation in the NHS Sport & Physical Activity Challenge for its efforts to engage and involve employees in improving their health and wellbeing.

 Marie Conway, health improvement manager, said, “To achieve silver accreditation, the Trust had to engage up to 15% of our staff – around 700 people – in physical activities.
 As part of the challenge and our ongoing commitment to improving health and wellbeing for employees, we have established a range of initiatives to encourage physical activity.